nf-core/airrflow/docs/usage/bulk_tutorial.md

 > When launching a Nextflow pipeline with the `-resume` option, any processes that have already been run with the exact same code, settings and inputs will be cached and the pipeline will resume from the last step that changed or failed with an error.
 The benefit of using "resume" is to avoid duplicating previous work and save time when re-running a pipeline.
 > We include "resume" in our Nextflow command as a precaution in case anything goes wrong during execution.
 After fixing the issue, you can relaunch the pipeline with the same command, it will resume running from the point of failure, significantly reducing runtime and resource usage.

-After launching the pipeline the following will be printed to the console output, followed by some Nextflow parameters and executions of Airrflow processes:
+After launching the pipeline the following will be printed to the console output, followed by some the default parameters used by the pipeline and execution log of airrflow processes:

 ```bash
  N E X T F L O W   ~  version 24.10.5